VedavyasaRao/ModernCPP/README.md

 Each country has one or more native speaking languages and writing systems or a scripts, numbering symbols, number grouping symbol, decimal point symbol, currency symbols, date format etc.
 The *locale* and *facet* classes provide the support for all these aspects so that it can be integrated into the daily lives of the people, government and businesses etc.
 More details can be found [here](https://modcpp11.blogspot.com/2023/11/internationalization-quick-tour-with.html).
+### mem_fn
+This function converts member function to a functor whose functional call invokes the member function pointed by pm.
+More details can be found [here](https://modcpp11.blogspot.com/2023/09/lambda.html).
 ### numeric limits
 numeric_limits is a template class that defines functions such as min(), max() along with host of other functions that are related to arithmetic types.
 Specialized classes from numeric_limits are defined for fundamental arithmetic types such as int, double.
 These methods in these classes can be used instead of  of macros such as INT_MAX.
 More details can be found [here](https://modcpp11.blogspot.com/2023/10/numeric-limits.html).
+### predefined function objects
+Predefined function objects are defined in the std. library to perform bitwise, relational, logical and arithmetic operations.
+More details can be found [here](https://modcpp11.blogspot.com/2023/09/lambda.html).
 ### ratio library
 standard library defines a new template class *ratio* to define ratios that can be used only during compile time.*ratio* is used in chrono library to represent different time units such as millisecond, hour etc.
 More details can be found [here](https://modcpp11.blogspot.com/2023/10/ratio.html).
+### reference_wrapper
+reference_wrapper is a class template that creates a wrapper around a reference to object or reference to function of type T. Instances of reference_wrapper are objects but they are implicitly convertible to T&, so that they can be used as arguments with the functions that take the underlying type by reference.
+More details can be found [here](https://modcpp11.blogspot.com/2023/09/lambda.html).
+### ref and cref
+Function templates ref and cref are helper functions that generate an object of type reference_wrapper, using template argument deduction to determine the template argument of the result.
+More details can be found [here](https://modcpp11.blogspot.com/2023/09/lambda.html).
 ### regular expressions
 Regular expressions are indispensable when looking for a specific information.
 They are highly versatile to filter out information or for validating inputs without needing to write lots of code.